 - Ease: The prep consists of two main components: making the cake batter and making the ganache.
 Both are very simple, but the success of the recipe depends on timing.
 The ganache used for the swirl must cool for about 30 minutes prior to using otherwise it’s too thin.
 I recommend making the ganache first because by the time you’re finished the cake batter and the oven’s preheated, the ganache will be ready.
 You’ll use half of the ganache inside the cake, then save the rest for the topping.

 What you’ll love most about this chocolate marble banana Bundt cake is that unlike marble loaf cake, it’s swirled with real chocolate ganache and not chocolate flavored cake batter.
-I wanted the chocolate portion to be more like the chocolate swirl in fudge ripple ice cream and less like chocolate cake.
+I wanted the chocolate portion to be more like the chocolate swirl in fudge ripple ice cream and less like chocolate cake or chocolate banana bread.
 Make sense?
 The best part is if you warm your slice back up in the microwave, the chocolate inside gets all melty like hot fudge sauce.

 Swirled with Chocolate Ganache